NOV Inc. (NOV) Just Got Our Attention

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at NOV starting from Duff Scott K., who sale 10,000 shares at the price of $14.81 back on Feb 23.
-After this action, Duff Scott K. now owns 102,172 shares of NOV Inc., valued at $148,100 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at NOV starting from MATTSON ERIC L, who sale 8,157 shares at the price of $14.53 back on Oct 28.
+After this action, MATTSON ERIC L now owns 68,627 shares of NOV Inc., valued at $118,528 using the latest closing price.

+Duff Scott K., the VP Cntrlr Chf Acctg Offcr of NOV Inc., sale 10,000 shares at $14.81 during a trade that took place back on Feb 23, which means that Duff Scott K. is holding 102,172 shares at $148,100 based on the most recent closing price.

 Stock Fundamentals for NOV